1989chenguo/CloudComputingLabs/Lab3/README.md

 ## 1. Overview

-Implement a simple distributed in-memory key-value database (KV store) by your own, using two-phase commit protocol to guarantee the consistency and robustness of your KV store.
+Implement a simple distributed in-memory key-value database (KV store) by your own, using two-phase commit protocol or raft protocol to guarantee the consistency and robustness of your KV store.

 ### Goals